ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 | `get_sprite_info` | 6 | 2.7% |
 | `set_palette` | 1 | 0.4% |

-It seems that most operations are Claude just passing Lua scripts to Aseprite instead of using granular drawing tools (e.g., `draw_line`, `draw_polygon`, `draw_pixels`, etc.).
+It seems that in most operations, Claude is just passing Lua scripts to Aseprite instead of using the granular drawing tools (e.g., `draw_line`, `draw_polygon`, `draw_pixels`, etc.).
-So in some way, it is actually circumventing the "spririt" of the tool-call and relying on its coding capabilities.
+So in some way, it is actually circumventing the "spirit" of the tool call and relying on its coding capabilities.
-When I inspect the Lua call, its full of for-loops and shifts, which is reasonable in retrospect: although there is a `draw_pixels` tool, using it will require sending hundreds of tool-calls (one for each coordinate) to Aseprite.
-Perhaps, Claude found that just sending a Lua code with the for-loop is much more efficient.
+When I inspect the Lua call, it's full of for-loops and shifts, which is reasonable in retrospect: although there is a `draw_pixels` tool, using it would require sending hundreds of tool calls (one for each coordinate) to Aseprite.
+Perhaps Claude found that just sending Lua code with a for-loop is much more efficient.